-At the Studio Museum, we believe that behind every transformative educational experience is a seasoned educator.
+At The Studio Museum in Harlem, we believe that behind every transformative educational experience is a seasoned educator.
 The Museum Education Practicum provides an in-depth look at museum education from the guidance of the Studio Museum’s knowledgeable educators.
 This course is designed to provide emerging museum and arts educators with an intensive training program.
 The curriculum includes seminars and in-gallery lab sessions, professional talks, presentations and opportunities to observe an array of education programs.
-Participants also gain firsthand experience facilitating tours and workshops.
+Participants also gain firsthand experience facilitating and developing tactics and strategies that deal with adult, school, youth and family audiences.
 While exploring both theory and practice, participants will enter into a very specific conversation around artists of African descent, contemporary art practice and programmatic strategies.